gyoto/Gyoto/INSTALL.Gyoto.md

 Alternatively, you could recreate the autotools-generated files using `autoreconf`.
-This requires the development tools autoconf, automake, libtool, and is really necessary only for developpers who modfied the the build system (configure.ac, */Makefile.am...)
+This requires the development tools autoconf, automake, libtool, and is really necessary only for developpers who modified the the build system (configure.ac, */Makefile.am...)

 ## 4- Configuring Gyoto